peterprescott/lit-review/md/blank.md

 # The Contemporary Need for a Geographic Data Science

+In this section I identify the set of factors that have converged to create the necessary conditions for the emergence of *data science* [@THeyEtAl2009], namely the abundance of on-demand computational power made available through *the Cloud*, the availability of unprecedented quantities of *Big Data*, and the development of sophisticated *Machine Learning* techniques achieving astonishing success across a variety of fields.
+I then show that in spite of overblown claims that these factors will lead to "the end of theory" [@CAnderson2008], it is rather the case that they make theoretical understanding all the more important.
+This is argued first from an applied angle, considering the importance of interpretability in artificial intelligence; and second from a more purely formal perspective, arguing that since theoretically there can be no universally successfuly algorithmic learner, it becomes necessary to have the necessary *domain-knowledge* to appropriately restrict the class of hypotheses over which the learning algorithm is optimizing its error score.
+This leads us to consider the need for the *data scientist* able to combine such domain knowledge with the requisite computer skills and mathematical abilities; and also to consider whether data science itself would most ideally be a new science in itself, or whether the need is rather for the diverse domains of scientific discovery to integrate the new tools and techniques of cloud-computing, data-wrangling, and machine-learning in theory-driven pursuit of their central questions: in our case, a *Geographic Data Science*.
+We survey some of the geographic precursors to such a thing, and find unintended inspiration in the complaint of @CDaltonThatcher2015 that the hype around Big Data closely resembles that which previously surrounded a marketing tool known as "geodemographics".

+At the turn of the twenty-first century, @DLaney2001 memorably characterised the key challenges of data management as being due to its explosion in "volume, velocity and variety".
+The challenge of responding to this led to the development of a series of new
+technologies: the *MapReduce* paradigm for distributed data processing [@DeanGhemawat2008], the *Hadoop* Distributed File System for storing and streaming such data [@ShvachkoEtAl2010], the *Spark* Resilient Distributed Dataset [@ZahariaEtAl2012] and subsequent Dataframe API [@ArmbrustEtAl2015] for in-memory cluster computing.
+As Big

+The sudden rise to ubiquity of the terms mentioned previously can be seen by plotting the frequency with which they appear in Google searches over the last fifteen years [@Fig1], and observing the point at which a term -- first "cloud computing", then "big data", then "machine learning" attracts widespread curiosity, before being absorbed into common understanding.

+ Whether it was
+described as an 'explosion', a 'deluge' [@CAnderson2008], an 'avalanche' [@HMiller2010], a 'revolution' [@RKitchin2014], or (more abstractly) 'a zeroth order discontinuity in human affairs' [@DDonoho2017], the metaphors make clear the size and speed of this sometimes overwhelming shift.

 # Geodemographics: Definition, Description, and Development

 Geodemographic analysis applies unsupervised machine learning to the